What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 • Bay leaf - 2 pcs.

-• Ground black pepper, salt - depending on preferences
+• Ground black pepper, salt - depending on preference

-1. Raincoats are cleaned of prickly skin and forest debris, washed, cut into cubes
+1. We clean the raincoats from prickly skins and forest debris, wash them, cut them into cubes

-2. Pour 1.5 liters into the pan. cold water, pour mushrooms there
+2. Pour 1.5 liters into the pan. cold water, add mushrooms there

-4. We peel the potatoes, chop into even cubes, fall asleep in the broth with mushrooms
+4. Peel the potatoes, chop them into even cubes, add them to the broth with mushrooms

 5. Cook until potatoes are half cooked

-6. Cut carrots and onions into small squares, sauté butter put in soup
+6. Cut carrots and onions into small squares, sauté for butter, put in soup

-7. Salt, cook until the potatoes are ready
+7. Salt and cook until potatoes are done

 8. Serve with sour cream